Daniel-KM/Omeka-S-module-Internationalisation/README.md

 other-exhibit-fra, other-exhibit-rus
 fourth-site
 ```

-Here, the first site is available in three languages, the second and third in
+Here, the first site is available in three languages, the second and third ones
-two languages and the last is not translated.
+in two languages and the last is not translated (and can be omitted).

-Third, make the relations between translated pages in each group of sites.
-For
+3. In site pages

-that purpose, there is a new field to fill in the site page: the pages that are
+Make the relations between translated pages in each group of sites.
+For that
-a translation of the current page.
-So select the related pages and translate
+purpose, there is a new field to fill in the site page: the pages that are a
-them.
+translation of the current page.
+So select the related pages and translate them.

 It’s important to set relations for all pages, else the language switcher will
 display a "page doesn’t exist" error if the user browse to it.
 Furthemore, it is